tc39/proposal-smart-pipelines/readme.md

 1. The topic expression is first evaluated in the current lexical context.
 2. The topic’s result is bound to a hidden special variable `•`.
-3. In a new inner lexical context (the body scope), the value of `•` is bound to the topic variable `#`.
+3. In a new inner lexical context (the anaphoric scope), the value of `•` is bound to the topic anaphor `#`.
-4. The pipe’s body expression is evaluated within this inner lexical context.
+4. The pipe’s body is evaluated within this inner lexical context.
 5. The pipe’s result is the result of the body.

 ### Bidirectional associativity